livewire/livewire/docs/upgrading.md

 * `spatie/laravel-ignition` - ?

-> [!warning] Some packages aren't V3 compatable yet
+> [!warning] Some packages aren't V3 compatible yet
 > Most of the major third-party Livewire packages either currently support V3 or are working on adding support soon.
 However, there may be some packages that will take much longer to upgrade.

 ### Clear artisan cache